Eulogy for a Funeral

 Muslim funerals are usually held outside, in places such as a field or courtyard, hopefully not far from where he lived.
 As the congregation gathers, forming 3 lines, they will chant, “Peace be upon you, oh people of the graves.”
 The imam (priest) will then stand up in front of the body and away from the audience as he begins the ”Thana,” or funeral prayers, praising Allah for His mercy and asking that His peace would be upon the departed.
 If an imam is not available, this task will be left up to the oldest man in the household.
 These are said five times before the women are dismissed.

 It is the men alone who bear the responsibility of burying the deceased.
 Every aspect of burial in Muslim funerals is designed to give the utmost respect to the departed.
 Humility is an important virtue in Islamic culture, so if it is permitted, Muslims often prefer to be buried without a casket or a headstone.
+This burial option plays in important role in honoring their traditions and religion.
 It is just as important, out of respect for Mohammed, to be buried facing towards Mecca, on the right side in the West and on the left in the East.
 As the men position the deceased toward the holy city, they will each pour handfuls of soil on the departed’s face, symbolizing his return to dust.
 They will then chant, “We created you from it, we return you to it, and from it we will raise you a second time.”
 Muslims believe that when one dies, he will be resurrected on the Day of Judgment.

 In Muslim funerals, silence reflects seriousness.
 Music is seldom used, and any talking apart from prayer is deeply frowned upon.